mozilla/open-innovation-curriculum/rapid-prototyping/content.md

 >Rapid prototyping is the process of finding the fastest path to a direct experience of the thing you’re trying to create - Tom Chi

+### <i class="fa fa-book"></i> Preparing for this workshop

+This workshop has the best results when the right preparation is done in advance.
+Everything included in this document is important for the success of the workshop

 ### Learning Objectives

 * The difference between 'guessing' and 'direct experience' in product innovation, and how each impacts progress differently.